Container Deployment#

 Network Binding and Security#

 Services bind to 127.0.0.1 by default.
-Use --expose only when you have authentication and firewalling in place.
-You can also set deployment.bind_address in config.yml.
+Use --expose only when you have authentication and firewalling in place — --expose overrides any deployment.bind_address you set in config.yml.

-Container networking uses service names as hostnames (e.g., http://pipelines:9099).
-For host access from containers, use host.docker.internal (Docker) or host.containers.internal (Podman).
+Container networking uses service names as hostnames (e.g., postgresql:5432).
+For host access from inside containers, use host.docker.internal (Docker) or host.containers.internal (Podman).

 Environment Variables (.env)#